 As far as the crown and bridge part of it, the bridge part of it is when they have teeth missing, now with the evolution of implants, some of the bridges aren't indicated anymore.
 You can actually place implants.
 Especially if the adjacent teeth are going to be bridged or in pristine or virgin condition, then it's best to go with an implant.

 At Perrigo Dental Care, we use ceramic, EMAX, and all-porcelain crowns along with modern dental care techniques to provide you with a beautiful smile and top functionality.
 These high-quality crowns are used to repair or restore a tooth that is damaged, to protect a weakened tooth, or to enhance your smile as part of your cosmetic dentistry plan.
-Dr. Perrigo’s knowledge and experience has allowed him to give his patients beautiful smiles with the use of these wonderful dental crowns.
+Our Hoover, AL dentist’s knowledge and experience has allowed him to give his patients beautiful smiles with the use of these wonderful dental crowns.
 Dr. Perrigo can also remove any temporary crowns you may have and make sure your new crowns are perfect for your tooth’s restoration or repair.

 The Dental Crown Procedure